awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-modifications.md

 aws ec2 describe-volumes-modifications --volume-id vol-11111111111111111 vol-22222222222222222
 ```

 In the following example output, the volume modifications are still in the `modifying` state\.
+Progress is reported as a percentage\.

 ```
 {